-Red Wings hold on to defeat Panthers, 2-1
+Red Wings work through grief to defeat Panthers, 2-1

 Detroit — A day after a terrible defeat and the sadness about a death of a beloved friend, the Red Wings found reason Saturday to smile.